Sienci-Labs/Resources/mill-one/mo-the-basics/mo-cutting-tools.md

 <b>Material</b>
 <ul>
-  <li>You should expect more expensive tools to last longer; if it’s your first time using a CNC router or you tend to make more mistakes then you’d admit to, then stick with the cheaper ones</li>
+  <li>You should expect more expensive tools to last longer; if it's your first time using a CNC router or you tend to make more mistakes then you'd admit to, then stick with the cheaper ones</li>
 </ul>

 <b>Coatings</b>